isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2022-03-01-lsb-notice-lsb-practical-exam-2022.md

 - Masks must be worn at all times by candidates and assistants.<br>

-- Candidate and assistants must have an active Trace-Together (TT) App with Bluetooth feature on their phones switched on or carry a working TT token throughout the entire duration of the fieldwork<br>
+- Candidate and assistants must have an active Trace-Together (TT) App with Bluetooth feature on their phones switched-on or carry a working TT token throughout the entire duration of the fieldwork<br>

 - Any candidate or assistant who is unwell on the actual day must not physically turn up to conduct any fieldwork<br>